OpenSourceEconomics/econ-project-templates/docs/src/faq.rst

 ``'error when calling biber, check xxx.blg for errors'``
 --------------------------------------------------------

+    **This should occur only with older Biber versions, please update if possible.**

-  This is a well-known bug in biber that occurs occasionally.
+  This is a well-known bug in older versions of Biber that occurs occasionally.
 Nicely explained `here <http://tex.stackexchange.com/questions/140814/biblatex-biber-fails-with-a-strange-error-about-missing-recode-data-xml-file>`__.

   Short excerpt from LaTeX Stack Exchange for the fix: